mzetenyi/pi-N/README.md

 #### Switches deciding what to calculate

-The following switches specify the target of the calculation, exactly one of them has to be given:
+The following options specify the target of the calculation, exactly one of them has to be given:

-* `event_gen`: generate events with a dilepton in the final state, list the electron and positron threemomenta.
+* `event_gen`: generate events with a dilepton in the final state, list the electron and positron threemomenta
-* `density_matrix`: calculate the virtual photon polarizzation density matrix for specific photon mass and scattering angle
+* `density_matrix`: calculate the virtual photon polarization density matrix for specific photon mass and scattering angle
 * `tab_density_matrix`: tabulate the density matrix, varying values of the photon mass and the scattering angle
 * etc.

 ##### `event_gen`

-The parameter `Nevent=<val>` is used to specify the number of events.
+The parameter `Nevent=<val>` is used to specify the number of generated events.